nsridatta/SpringbootAngularTestRepo/README.md

 # Spring Boot Angualr 12 Test Project
 This is a spring boot - angular 12 project which is a CRUD Application, that has these features implemented:
-1. pageniation,
+1. Angular ngx-Pagination,
 2. Dynamic search using First Name,
-3. AOP logging,
+3. Sorting based on Employee Id
+4. AOP AspectJ logging to handle Around and AfterThrowing Exceptions,
-4. Custom validations for Date and Email,
+5. Custom validations for Date and Email,
+6. Support for Data Schema creation and data initialization at the time of boot
-5. Custom Exception Handling
+7. Custom Exception Handling,
+8. Enabled Caching

+Coming soon:
+1. Spirng Security + JWT + Angular Login
+2. Docker Container support
+3. Heroku Cloud deployment

 # Main Page
 ![image](https://user-images.githubusercontent.com/10706953/126323291-1748df78-2f82-4ce2-8c77-be305ebc71d1.png)